XeroAPI/Api.Documentation/README.md

 # Api.Documentation

 Documentation for the Xero API.
+Presented at https://developer.xero.com/documentation.